Ritte88/Workflow_SSH/README.md

     import keychain
     keychain.set_password('WorkFlowSSH', 'JohnDoe', 'SUPERSECURE_PASSPHRASE1')

-Import you private key to pythonista, I did it by coping it to pythonistas icloud-folder, then in pythonista **I moved it to the local folder in Pythonista (eg. This Ipad).**
+Import you private key to pythonista, I did it by coping it to pythonistas icloud-folder, then in pythonista **I moved it to the local folder in Pythonista (eg. This Ipad).** Add the extension .pem by renaming the file in pythonista.

 ### SSH.py
 Copy the code in [SSH.py](https://github.com/Ritte88/Workflow_SSH/blob/master/SSH.py) in this repo, and paste it in a script inside your local folder in pythonista, eg. This Ipad.